Grobda

-is a 1984 multidirectional shooter video game developed and published by Namco for Japanese arcades.
+is a 1984 multidirectional shooter video game developed and published by Namco for arcades.
+It was released in Japan in August 1984 and in North America in September 1985 by Magic Electronics.
 It is a spin-off from Xevious, as the player's tank first appeared in that game as an enemy.
-It runs on Namco Super Pac-Man hardware but with a video system like that used in Mappy and The Tower of Druaga, and it also uses a DAC for the "Get Ready" speech sample at the start of each round.

 Gameplay

 The player avoiding collision from enemy projectiles.

 Grobda is a multidirectional shooter similar to the 1977 Atari 2600 game Combat.
 The plot involves humans using powerful, laser-emitting vehicles in a dangerous competitive sport known as "battling", thousands of years in the future.
 In the game, the player assumes control of the Grobda, a screw-propelled tank capable of firing laser beams at enemies.
 The objective of each level, known in-game as "battlings", is to destroy all of the enemies while dodging their projectiles as quickly as possible.
 There are 99 levels total, each becoming progressively more difficult.

 Grobda's laser weapon is capable of destroying most enemies in one hit, although some carry shields that require additional shots to destroy.
 When an enemy is destroyed, it causes an explosion that will destroy any other enemies in its blast radius, including Grobda.
 The remains of the enemy are left in its place, which cause the Grobda to slow down if they move over them.
 Grobda has its own shield that briefly protects them from enemy fire, indicated by the meter at the bottom of the screen.
 The shield disappears if it is inflicted with enough damage, and does not refill until the next round.